Injury Liability for Workplace Accidents

 Not all injuries suffered by an employee are subject to the exclusivity provision of workers' compensation statutes.
 Some exceptions include:

 • Sexual harassment claims.
-Some states hold that sexual harassment claims are not subject to the exclusive remedy provision of workers' compensation statutes.
-Other states have held otherwise, so be sure to check the laws of your state.
+Some states hold that workplace sexual harassment claims aren't subject to the exclusive remedy provision of workers' compensation plans.
+Other states have held otherwise, so be sure to understand where your state comes down on this issue.

 • Wrongful termination claims.
-Some states require that emotional distress claims that result from wrongful termination—either as a result of a breach of an employment contract or as a result of a wrongful termination—are not subject to the exclusivity provision of workers' compensation statutes.
-Other states hold otherwise.
+Some states require that emotional distress claims resulting from wrongful termination—either as a result of a breach of an employment contract or as a result of a wrongful termination—aren't subject to the exclusivity provision of workers' compensation statutes.
+Again though, other states hold otherwise.

-Since workers' compensation is the exclusive remedy for an injured employee, contributory negligence on the part of the employee (shared fault for causing the injury) does not affect the employee's right to benefits.
-For example, if the employee handles a machine improperly and, as a result, the employee is injured, the employee's own negligent handling of the machine does not reduce the employee's workers comp benefits.
+Since workers' compensation is usually the exclusive remedy for an injured employee, negligence on the part of the employee (shared fault for causing the injury) doesn't usually affect the employee's right to benefits.
+For example, if the employee handles a machine improperly and is injured as a result, the employee's own negligence won't reduce the employee's workers' comp benefits.

-Nevertheless, there are some exceptions to this general rule.
-Some states preclude workers' compensation benefits in the following circumstances:
+There are some exceptions to this general rule.
+Some states won't allow an injured employee to receive workers' compensation benefits in the following circumstances.

 Intoxication.
-Intoxication (such as being under the influence of cocaine or alcohol at the time of the injury) may result in reduced benefits or may completely bar workers' compensation benefits.
-Once an employer proves that you were intoxicated at the time of the injury, the burden shifts to you to prove that the intoxication did not contribute to the accident.
+Intoxication (such as being under the influence of drugs or alcohol at the time of the injury) may result in reduced benefits, or may completely bar recover of benefits.
+Once an employer proves that an employer was intoxicated at the time of the injury, the burden usually shifts to the employer to prove that the intoxication didn't contribute to the accident.

 Violating an express company safety policy.
-If you violate an express company safety policy and, as a result, are injured, you may have your benefits reduced or be denied benefits.
-For example, if your employee handbook requires you to wear a safety helmet, you fail to do so, and if the use of the helmet would have prevented the injury, your benefits may be reduced.
+If you're injured as a result of violating an express company safety policy, you may have your benefits reduced or denied altogether.
+For example, if your employee handbook requires you to wear a safety helmet, you failed to do so, and use of the helmet would have prevented your injury, your benefits may be reduced.

 Typically, an employer is only required to purchase workers' compensation insurance for its employees.
-So, independent contractors are not covered because they are not employees.
-However, an injured worker thought to be an independent contractor may have been misclassified.
+So, independent contractors aren't covered, since they're not employees.

 Make the Most of Your Claim